 Notes: Entry to the castle costs 600 yen per person.
 My lunch was around 900 yen.

 In the afternoon I headed to Dotonbori, which is Osaka’s foodie mecca and when I say it’s big on food I mean literally.
 Large-scale models of octopus, crab and fish loom above the stalls and restaurants that specialise in these dishes.
 There’s a huge amount of choice but I found the best tactic was to join any queue I saw and see where it led me.

-Some of most popular dishes from this area are Takoyaki (translation: fried octopus) which is a Japanese style dumpling and Okonomiyaki (translation: what you like) which is a Japanese savoury pancake usually consisting of cabbage, eggs, pork and whatever else you fancy!
+Some of most popular dishes from this area are Takoyaki (fried octopus) which is a Japanese style dumpling and Okonomiyaki (literally translates to ‘what you like’) which is a Japanese savoury pancake usually consisting of cabbage, eggs, pork and whatever else you fancy!

 Queues were extra long for Kani Doraku (the crab joint), Zuboraya (famous for fugu) and Kinryu Ramen so I joined a group of teenagers who were waiting for Japanese fried chicken.
 You can choose from about 12 different toppings but Japanese mayo is my pick, every time.

 Top Tip: It’s considered rude to eat whilst you walk.
 Whilst wandering down the street with my fried chicken a voice came over the loud speaker announcing that visitors should eat their food outside the shop they purchase it from.
 I did wonder what everyone else was hanging around for!
 Ooops!
 Read more about cultural etiquette in Japan.

 For dessert, I queued up for egg tart and it was absolutely delicious – the Japanese do pastries so well.